Modelling Portfolio Photography

 The Model Portfolio

 What a lot of people don't realise is that there's a lot more to being a successful model than simply having good looks.
 It's an art form in itself that requires a sense of body awareness, the ability to 'work the camera' and also cultivate a mental catalogue of what poses work best for your body type.
-Your model portfolio along with social media platforms such as instagram serve as a professional showcase representing your skills and potential in front of the camera.
+Your model portfolio along with your social media accounts such as instagram serve as a professional showcase representing your skills and potential in front of the camera.
 In the modelling industry your portfolio is often the first point of contact you'll have with a client, photographer or magazine editor.
 Often, as with on-line portfolios it's your only chance to impress them before they decide on whether or not to get you in for a casting.

 General hand retouching is included with all your hero shots.
 Your files will be adjusted for exposure, colour and contrast correction, sharpening, work on minor skin blemishes, stray hairs, dark circles under eyes, minor wrinkles and irises.
 Custom orders may be charged an additional fee.